rithmschool/react_curriculum/Unit-02/03-redux_continued.md

 ### Redux and React

 To connect these two libraries we use another library called `react-redux` which gives us a few functions and components to connect redux state to react state.
-Let's install this library with `npm install react-redux`
+Let's install this library with `npm install --save react-redux`.
+Once we have this library installed, we will most commonly use the `connect` function from that library to connect react and redux along with a component called `Provider`, which accepts a prop of `store`, which is a `redux` store!

+The connect function returns a new function which can wrap a component so it looks like this: `connect(mapStateToProps, mapDispatchToProps)(SomeReactComponent`

 ### mapStateToProps

-In order to connect our `redux` state to our react components, we create a function called `mapStateToProps`, which will turn our properties on `redux` state into `props` that we can use in our `react` components
+The first parameter to connect is called `mapStateToProps` If this argument is specified, the component passed to connect will subscribe to Redux store updates.
+This means that any time the store is updated, mapStateToProps will be called.
+The results of mapStateToProps must be a plain object*, which will be merged into the component’s props.

+If you don't want to subscribe to store updates, pass `null` or `undefined` in place of mapStateToProps.
+If ownProps is specified as a second argument, its value will be the props passed to your component, and mapStateToProps will be additionally re-invoked whenever the component receives new props.
+Here is what this might look like:

 ```js
 const mapStateToProps = function(state){